MaxDevv/Impulse.js/README.md

 ```

 ## Examples
-Check out the examples directory for sample implementations showing how to use pressurize.js in various scenarios.
+Check out the examples in the website for more detailed usage and implementation examples.

 ## Contributing
 Contributions are welcome!
 Please feel free to submit a Pull Request.